-- Finished goods product sales (Packaged Fresh Vegetables and O Olive); - Shipping and handling (Packaged Fresh Vegetables and O Olive); - Buy-sell product sales (Food Export); - Product development and contract manufacturing arrangements (Biomaterials).
+- Finished goods product sales (Packaged Fresh Vegetables and O Olive); - Shipping and handling (Packaged Fresh Vegetables and O Olive); - Product development and contract manufacturing arrangements (Biomaterials).

 The Company's assessment efforts to date have included reviewing current accounting policies, processes, and systems requirements, as well assigning internal resources and third-party consultants to assist in the process.
-Additionally, the Company has begun to review historical contracts and other arrangements to identify potential differences that could arise from the adoption of ASU 2014-09.
-Most notably, the Company is evaluating its current conclusions with respect to gross versus net revenue reporting for its Food Export business, as well as the timing of revenue recognition for its product development contract manufacturing arrangements in its Biomaterials business, to determine whether the application of ASU 2014-09 necessitates changes to such reporting.
+Additionally, the Company has reviewed historical contracts and other arrangements to identify potential differences that could arise from the adoption of ASU 2014-09.
+Most notably, the Company is evaluating its current conclusions with respect to contract manufacturing arrangements for its Biomaterials business, as well as the timing of revenue recognition for its product development contract manufacturing arrangements in its Biomaterials business, to determine whether the application of ASU 2014-09 necessitates changes to such reporting.
 Beyond its core revenue streams, and the items listed above, the Company is also evaluating the impact of ASU 2014-09 on certain ancillary transactions and other arrangements.